12 Best medium format cameras: (2023 Guide & Reviews)

 Aperture/Field of view

-There are plenty of options with interchangeable lens cameras, and the photographer feels free to switch according to need.
+There are plenty of options with interchangeable lens cameras; the photographer feels free to switch according to need.

-The choice of lens is based on the focal length more than it depends upon the aperture.
+The lens choice is based on the focal length more than it depends upon the aperture.

 Good lenses that offer 2-22 f stops best capture the desired field of view.